A Christmas Carol (1984) | Dagon Dog Treats

 A Better Scrooge

 When Scrooge’s nephew visits him, he doesn’t greet him with hatred or disgust.
-He just wants him to leave him alone.
+He just wants him to leave.
 When Jacob Marley visits him, his arrogant attitude is as palpable as his fear upon hearing Marley’s wails.
-When the Ghost of Christmas Present informs him of Tiny Tim’s impending death, he is shocked, horrified, and eventually insulted when he his reminded of his words in regards to the “surplus population.”
-A majority of his interactions with the Ghost of Christmas Yet to Come are filled with denial and fear of the truth, to the point that his demands to see some people who liked the dead man or to see some “depth of feeling” are met with a slight irony that is there in the original novel.
+When the Ghost of Christmas Present informs him of Tiny Tim’s impending death, he is shocked, horrified, and eventually insulted when he is reminded of his words regarding the “surplus population.”
+A majority of his interactions with the Ghost of Christmas Yet to Come are filled with denial and fear of the truth, to the point that his demands to see some people who liked the dead man or to see some “depth of feeling” are met with a slight irony that is present in the original novel.
 In other versions of the story, Scrooge is often too consistent from the beginning of his journey up to its end.
 Here, we see a lot more of the character and his emotions.

 The last thing I’ll say about why this Scrooge is better and more realistic is because his story can serve more as a lesson to people.
 While other Christmas Carol films focus just Scrooge and making him hyperbolic in his behavior, this one is more about how people can be corrupted by bitterness and greed into not caring about their fellow man, or just being completely ignorant of the strife that some people must endure.
 By making Scrooge simply ignorant and selfish, it makes his visits to Bob Cratchet’s house and the slums far more meaningful, because you get the sense that he was merely blind to his own indifference.
 A person like Scrooge with the means to help and change the world for the better, who feels that he’s entitled to his wealth because of the struggles he endured, may simply be unaware of why he should.
 Simply put, George C. Scott’s Scrooge is a more realistic interpretation of the character with a great deal more depth than other versions, whose reformation is far more meaningful as a whole experience.